 Step 1: Gather your materials.
 Along with the online application, you’ll need:

-- Your name and ID number are included at the top right-hand corner of the first page.
+- Put your name and ID number at the top right-hand corner of the first page.

-- Your statement doesn’t exceed two double-spaced pages in 12-point font, with one-inch margins on all sides.
+- Do not exceed two double-spaced pages in 12-point font, with one-inch margins on all sides.

 - Letters of recommendation: Provide at least one letter of support, ideally from an academic or professional source—even better if it’s someone in the SOJC.
 One or two strong recommendations are better than several mediocre ones.
 Ask your recommenders to email letters directly to email@example.com or give them to you as a PDF.